liveview-native/live_view_native/guides/introduction/welcome.md

 a cross-platform abstraction layer (or an application bridge).
 This allows LiveView Native and its corresponding markup processor to send back Phoenix events and native UI representations of your application.

-This UI represenation is also extendible via addons, which are actively being developed per supported client.
+This UI representation is also extendible via add-ons, which are actively being developed per supported client.

 > #### Note {: .warning}
 > Similar to Phoenix LiveView, LiveView Native follows secure best practices and will only send back markup.